U.K. coronavirus restrictions to include hotel quarantines, threats of fines and prison

-Beginning Monday, British citizens returning from those “red list” countries must quarantine for 10 days in designated hotels, under police guard, costing travelers £1,750 or about $2,400.
+Beginning Monday, British citizens returning from those “red list” countries must quarantine for 10 days in designated hotels, under police guard, costing travelers 1,750 pounds, or about $2,400.
 Travelers must to submit to multiple coronavirus tests before release.
-Those who try to elude quarantine face $14,000 fines.
+Those who try to elude quarantine face fines of up to $14,000.

-The threat of prison time is for anyone found guilty of misleading authorities over having recently been in a red list country.
+The threat of prison time is for anyone found guilty of misleading authorities over having recently been in a red-list country.

 Only essential travel is allowed from countries not on the list, including the United States.
-And all international arrivals must show proof of a recent negative coronavirus test and self-quarantine for 10 days, getting tested on days 2 and 8, Health Secretary Matt Hancock announced on Tuesday evening.
+And all international arrivals must show proof of a recent negative coronavirus test and self-quarantine for 10 days, getting tested on days 2 and 8, British Health Secretary Matt Hancock announced on Tuesday evening.

-The raft of measures mark a profound escalation in Britain’s pandemic response, showing how worried the government and its scientific advisers are about the dizzying rise of various coronavirus “variants of concern,” some of which have evolved to be much more infectious, possibly more deadly or potentially less responsive vaccines.
+The raft of measures mark a profound escalation in Britain’s pandemic response, showing how worried the government and its scientific advisers are about the dizzying rise of various coronavirus “variants of concern,” some of which have evolved to be much more infectious, possibly more deadly or potentially less responsive to vaccines.

 Already, Britain on many days posts the highest per capita death toll from the virus in the world.